HemaxiN/3DCellPol/README.md

 ## Important Note

-The implementation for 3D vector prediction will be incorporated into our recently proposed [3DVascNet's](https://github.com/HemaxiN/3DVascNet/wiki) graphical user interface.
+* The implementation for 3D vector prediction will be incorporated into our recently proposed [3DVascNet's](https://github.com/HemaxiN/3DVascNet/wiki) graphical user interface.
+* The instructions below are for the **3D implementation** provided in the `3D` folder.
+If you are using the **2D implementation** in the `2D` folder, the steps are almost identical.

+For the 2D implementation, there are only two differences:
+1. **No need to specify the z-dimension**: You do not need to provide the patch dimensions along the z-direction.
+2. **No need to specify z-direction resolution**: The resolution along the z-direction is also not required.

+All other steps remain the same.

 ## How to cite